percona/pgsm-docs/docs/functions.md

 # Functions

+All database users can use the following functions directly:

 ## pg_stat_monitor_reset()

 This function resets all the statistics and clears the view.
 The function will delete all the previous data.